-She researched the 'perspectives' of women who had been involved in the criminal justice system, substance misuse and sex work on their 'experience' of counselling and psychotherapy.
+I researched the 'perspectives' of women who had been involved in the criminal justice system, substance misuse and sex work on their 'experience' of counselling and psychotherapy.

 Becoming a counsellor is a journey into self-discovery.

-These were in place to ensure that counsellors and therapists gain a good level of self-awareness, are fit to practice and are committed to their own development whilst they offer therapy to others.
+These were in place to ensure counsellors and therapists gain a good level of self-awareness, are fit to practice and are committed to their own development whilst they offer therapy to others.

 A HOLISTIC APPROACH TO COUNSELLING

-After counselling for ten years, Sukhi was introduced to Reiki in 2016.
-This was a turning point in her career.
-It opened a door to holistic and alternative therapies.
-Sukhi recognised the many benefits of such therapies and the important role that they play in healing.
+After counselling for ten years, I was introduced to Reiki in 2016.
+This was a turning point in my life and career.

 Healers and therapists cannot fully support the healing of others if they don't continuously work on their own healing and growth.

 Enlight Counselling's personal ethos; the mind, body and soul all need to be in harmony for overall wellbeing.

-In this article Sukhi explored the risk of being authentic about spirituality in the counselling profession and referred to this process as coming out of the 'spiritual closet'.
+In this article I explored the risk of being authentic about spirituality in the counselling profession and referred to this process as coming out of the 'spiritual closet'.

-Sukhi’s passion is to support people to heal and grow through self-love and self-care, no matter how little or big this may be, what matters is the difference it makes.
+I support people to heal and grow through self-love and self-care, no matter how little or big this may be, what matters is the difference it makes.